waqarabbas123/React-Netflix-Clone/README.md

-Using the react js i can make a clone website of netflix
+Uusing react js i can make a clone webiste of netflix .